karanthakakr04/devops-bootcamp-exercises/10 - Container Orchestration with Kubernetes/chapter10-exercises.md

 ### Method 2: Set up LKE Cluster

+> [!IMPORTANT]
+> For LKE clusters, ensure you have properly configured firewall rules to allow access to the Kubernetes API endpoint from your local machine.
+The default port for the Kubernetes API is 6443.

 - [x] Task 1: Access Linode Cloud Manager
   - Navigate to [Cloud Manager](https://cloud.linode.com)
   - Log in to your Linode account